Sundance film fest finally returns to mountain

 Issued on: Modified:

-Park City (United States) (AFP) – Indie filmmakers and Hollywood stars have packed their snow boots and are heading to the mountains of Utah for the first time in three years, as the in-person Sundance festival returns Thursday.
+Park City (United States) (AFP) – Indie filmmakers and Hollywood stars pulled on their snow boots and headed to the mountains of Utah for the first time in three years, as the Sundance festival returned Thursday.

-Recent editions have been forced to take place online due to Covid, and Sundance is now the final major film festival to reemerge from the pandemic.
+Recent editions have taken place online because of Covid, and Sundance is now the final major film festival to re-emerge from the pandemic.

 Despite -- or because of -- headwinds facing the market for films aimed at adults and arthouse movie theaters, suspense has been growing among returning Sundance veterans and first-timers alike.